KyngKai909/CommonDEX/README.md

-# Swapr dapp
+# CommonDEX dapp

-An open source decentralized application for Swapr -- a protocol for decentralized exchange of Ethereum tokens governed by the DXdao.
+An open source decentralized application for CommonDEX -- A Protocol for the Decentralized Exchange of Tookenized Assets whitelisted and/or governed by the The People's CommonWealth (CommonDAO).

 ## Development